I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 A. General

 ALJs must issue decisions in cases remanded for further administrative actions under AR 19-1(6).
 Under no circumstances can ALJs dismiss the requests for hearing in these cases.
-If the beneficiary or recipient fails to appear and does not establish good cause, or waives or constructively waives the right to appear at the hearing, the ALJ will issue a decision on the record.
+If the beneficiary or recipient fails to appear and does not establish good cause, or waives or constructively waives the right to appear at the hearing, the ALJ will issue an on-the-record decision.
 The ALJ may choose to proceed with the hearing if witness testimony is necessary to resolve the case.
-If an appointed representative appears without the beneficiary or recipient, the ALJ will allow the appointed representative to question witnesses and make arguments on the beneficiary or recipient's behalf, subject to the instructions in Section V.C. below.
+If an appointed representative appears without the beneficiary or recipient, the ALJ will allow the appointed representative to question witnesses and make arguments on the beneficiary's or recipient's behalf, subject to the instructions in subsection V.D. below.

 NOTE:

-In all cases, the ALJ will consider the claim(s) only through the date of the original allowance, that is, the date of the ALJ decision that originally awarded benefits.
+In all cases, the ALJ will consider the claim(s) only through the date of the original allowance (i.e., the date of the ALJ decision that originally awarded benefits or payments).

 Adjudicators may make reasonable inferences based on the totality of circumstances, such as facts or case characteristics common to patterns of known or suspected fraudulent activity.
 For example, an adjudicator may have a “reason to believe” that a medical source committed similar fault in an individual case if evidence shows that the source has knowingly made “incorrect or incomplete” statements, or concealed information, material to disability determinations in other cases, and the adjudicator can identify like statements (or can reasonably infer that information has been concealed) in the subject case.
 See sections 205(u)(2) and 1631(e)(7)(A)(ii) of the Act.